• Skip to main content

 Thinking Road Trip Games

 These thinking games are super old-school and great road trip games.
 No props, necessary!
-If you have tried out my list of 20 waiting games, then you will recognize a few of these.
+If you have tried out my lists of 20 waiting games or 15 word games, then you will recognize a few of these.
 But, there are plenty of new ideas, here, too!

 The addition game